 ALL FOOD IS SERVED ON REUSABLE METAL PLATES AND TIN CUPS!!!!

 We have gone a step further to eliminate plastic waste by only ordering milk in reusable returnable glass bottles... the oldest things are sometimes the best things....

 Facilities we do provide: Accessible camping and parking at top of camping field and accessible toilet facilities.
 What we can't provide; Accessible Showers.
 Most of the main site is on flat ground with some uneven surfaces which are slippy when muddy.
 We try our best to improve the ground under these circumstances.
-The courtyard by the main stage is quite stoney but wheelchair accessible.
+The courtyard by the main stage is quite stoney but wheelchair is accessible.
 The Dingly Dell, Healing Area and Workshop Tent are down a sloped track which is best avoided when muddy.
 Stewards will be patrolling regularly and can provide information and assistance.
 The festival is held on an old farm, and we do our best.